 The Big Question Is Not "Will We Grow?", but "How Will We Grow?"

 Heber's population is expected to double by 2050.
-This population projection reflects numbers developed by our state, which leads population projection efforts as a part of its planning.
+This population projection reflects numbers developed by our state, which provides population projections as a part of its planning.
 The state effort is informed by local government input.